pkerspe/ESP-StepperMotor-Server/README.md

 #include <Arduino.h>
 #include <ESPStepperMotorServer.h>

-ESPStepperMotorServer server(ESPServerWebserverEnabled | ESPServerRestApiEnabled | ESPServerSerialEnabled);
+ESPStepperMotorServer *stepperMotorServer;

 void setup()
 {
   Serial.begin(115200);
-  //set the log level to DEBUG to show some more output on the serial console server.setLogLevel(ESPServerLogLevel_DEBUG);
+  stepperMotorServer = new ESPStepperMotorServer(ESPServerRestApiEnabled | ESPServerWebserverEnabled | ESPServerSerialEnabled);
+  // optionally if you want to see more logs in your serial console, you can enable the following line to set logging to DEBUG
+  // stepperMotorServer.setLogLevel(ESPServerLogLevel_DEBUG);

+  server.setWifiCredentials("<YOUR WIFI SSID HERE>", "<YOUR WIFI PASSWORD>");
   server.setWifiMode(ESPServerWifiModeClient);

-  server.setWifiCredentials("<YOUR WIFI SSID HERE>", "<YOUR WIFI PASSWORD>");
+  // start the server
   server.start();

   //put your own setup code here